DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_post_processing.md

 The objective (CD) is 0.020820258 for the baseline design and drops to 0.017376808 for the 50th optimization iteration with a drag reduction of **16.5%**.

-{% include note.html content="For other optimizers such as snopt, the opt_SNOPT_summary.out file contains the objective for the 0th iteration so there is no need to check the logOpt.txt file." %}
+{% include note.html content="For other optimizers such as snopt, the opt_SNOPT_summary.txt file contains the objective for the 0th iteration so there is no need to check the logOpt.txt file." %}

 ## Visualize the flow fields using Paraview